*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Don’t forget to make a pit stop at The Butterfly Kingdom and browse through 5,500 square feet of beautiful butterflies.
 You’ll see numerous kinds of butterflies there, with many species being from South and Central America.

-Once you’re done seeing the animals, head to the amusement park to keep the fun going.
+Once you’re done seeing the animals at the zoo, head to the amusement park to keep the fun going.
 The park has rides for the whole family to enjoy, including classics like a merry-go-round and super slide.

 There’s also an 18-hole mini golf course for your family to enjoy.
 If you want to head to the beach afterwards, you’re only a short walk to Short Sands Beach.
 Talk about getting a little bit of everything in one trip!